 If you are hiking and don’t want to carry a heavy tent, a lightweight camping hammock saves you some serious kilos and space in your pack and as long as you get a hammock rain fly you can camp out in pretty much any conditions.

 The weight of your camping hammock will vary depending on the fabric and accessories included.
 Usually, the jungle hammocks weigh a fair bit extra as they include a hammock tarp and mosquito net and are made for long term use.

 I strongly recommend picking out a double, two person, hammock even if it’s only going to be just you sleeping in it.
 This is why most of our best hammocks are doubles.
 A double sleeping hammock is just that much more comfortable.
 If you are wondering what is of our list is the best hammock for two people, then just let the dimensions guide you.

 The width of your camping hammock is more of a personal preference.
-I love having excess room either side of my hammock so I can wrap myself up like a cocoon.
+I love having excess room on either side of my hammock so I can wrap myself up like a cocoon.
 However, you may want to invest in a backpacking hammock that isn’t too wide if you get a little claustrophobic.

 Hammock Suspension system

 The suspension system for camping hammocks generally consists of straps and carabiners.
 Most camping hammocks include the suspension system, however, some do not.

 If you want the flexibility to set up your camping hammock wherever you want, be sure to invest in longer straps.
 That way you have more options with your attachment points and can stretch to reach that perfect spot between those two generously spaced trees.